azamsharp/azamsharp.github.io/_posts/testing.md

 ### Migrations

 As your application grows, your database schema also changes.
 It is important to keep track of these changes so you can revert back to the old schema, if needed.
 This also allows a new member on the team to quickly setup their environment.
-All they need to do is run database migrations and they system will be up to date with the current database schema.
+All they need to do is run database migrations and their system will be up to date with the current database schema.

-Any changes you do to the schema of the database must be represented by a migration.
-These changes includes but not limited to:
+Any changes to the database schema must be represented by a migration.
+These changes includes but are not limited to:

 - Adding or removing constraints to a column
 - Renaming an existing column